Skip to content

 We won’t beat around the bush with the good news.
 Birdathon 2015 not only hit its goal of raising $50,000 — we soared past it and raised slightly over $60,000!

-Along the way, Golden Gate Audubon members and friends had some memorable and inspiring birding experiences — everything from witnessing hummingbird banding at Point Blue’s field station in Bolinas, to sighting California Condors along the Big Sur coast.
+Along the way, Golden Gate Bird Alliance members and friends had some memorable and inspiring birding experiences — everything from witnessing hummingbird banding at Point Blue’s field station in Bolinas, to sighting California Condors along the Big Sur coast.

 Over the next couple of weeks, we’ll run blog posts about some of the Birdathon trips that took place during April.
 Meanwhile, here’s a summary: